-No matter whether you want to study at university ot vocational school applicants need to bring several key skills to the job.
-They need to be diligent, emphatic, responsible, emotionally stable and in good physical shape in order to meet the wide range of tasks they will be faced with.
+No matter whether you want to study at a university or vocational school applicants need to bring several key skills to the job.
+They need to be diligent, emphatic, responsible, emotionally stable, and in good physical shape in order to meet the wide range of tasks, they will be faced with.

-Therefore you will be employed in this hospital and their partners during the practical part.
+Therefore you will be employed in this hospital and its partners during the practical part.